 Reexamining Our Past

-State Parks Addresses Discriminatory Names and Inequities
+The State Addresses Discriminatory Names and Inequities

 Secretary for Natural Resources Wade Crowfoot, State Parks Director Armando Quintero and Department of Transportation Director Toks Omishakin announced a series of actions to identify and redress discriminatory names of features attached to the state parks and transportation systems.
 The move comes in the wake of a national conversation about the names of geographic features and builds upon Governor Gavin Newsom’s work to support equity, inclusion and accountability throughout the state to better reflect our values.
 These steps also dovetail with several policies advanced by Governor Newsom that seek to examine and address historic wrongs and promote access and inclusion for California Native peoples.